Get In Formation — The Internet Is Streaming Beyoncé's Homecoming As A Family

 Spread the word! 👑 https://t.co/UafsYmx6z3

-Homecoming: A Film By Beyoncé, which was released as a Netflix original last spring, recaps Bey's incredible and long-awaited Coachella debut as the festival's first Black women headliner.
-The show sported a colorful HBCU theme — complete with baton-twirling majorettes, a step team, and a marching band — allowing the world to see the beauty of Black culture.
+Homecoming: A Film By Beyoncé, which was released as a Netflix original last spring, recaps Bey's incredible and long-awaited Coachella debut as the festival's first black women headliner.
+The show sported a colourful HBCU theme — complete with baton-twirling majorettes, a step team, and a marching band — allowing the world to see the beauty of black culture.

-"Being in isolation can weigh on you in ways you don’t realize,” Lawson told Essence Magazine when asked where the inspiration for the Twitter-wide watch party came from.
-“I remember staying up till 3 a.m. last year when we launched Homecoming and how much joy it brought everyone.”
+"Being in isolation can weigh on you in ways you don’t realise,” Lawson told Essence Magazine when asked where the inspiration for the Twitter-wide watch party came from.
+“I remember staying up till 3 am last year when we launched Homecoming and how much joy it brought everyone.”

 She's right.
 Watching Homecoming last year was even better than watching it live (read: from my living room on the official Coachella YouTube stream) in 2018 because the Netflix documentary showed the immense amount of care that Beyoncé put into the show.
 From the costumes to the drum majors to her manicure, every single detail of the show was a reminder that Bey does everything with intention.
 And it's the reason why we can't help but stan, even when we've got cabin fever.